laspy/laspy/doc/source/tut_background.rst

 LIDAR data is analogous to RADAR with LASERs, and is short for Light Detection and Ranging.
-This library provides a python API to read, write, and manipulate one popular format for storing LIDAR data: the .LAS file, and provides the data as numpy arrays.
+This library provides a python API to read, write, and manipulate one popular format for storing LIDAR data, the .LAS file.

 LAS files are binary files packed according to several specifications.